balena-io/balena-cli/doc/cli.markdown

 the path to the output JSON file

-## os configure &#60;image&#62;
+## os configure IMAGE

-Use this command to configure a previously downloaded operating system image for the specific device or for an application generally.
+Configure a previously downloaded balenaOS image for a specific device type or balena application.

-This command will try to automatically determine the operating system version in order to correctly configure the image.
-It may fail to do so however, in which case you'll have to call this command again with the exact version number of the targeted image.

-Note that device api keys are only supported on balenaOS 2.0.3+.
+Configuration settings such as WiFi authentication will be taken from the following sources, in precedence order:
+1. Command-line options like `--config-wifi-ssid`
+2. A given `config.json` file specified with the `--config` option.
+3. User input through interactive prompts (text menus).

+The --device-type option may be used to override the application's default device type, in case of an application with mixed device types.

-This command still supports the *deprecated* format where the UUID and optionally device key are passed directly on the command line, but the recommended way is to pass either an --app or --device argument.
-The deprecated format will be removed in a future release.
+The --device-api-key option is deprecated and will be removed in a future release.

-In case that you want to configure an image for an application with mixed device types, you can pass the --device-type argument along with --app to specify the target device type.
+A suitable key is automatically generated or fetched if this option is omitted.

 Examples: